Saving & Spending Taxes

 Assess your investing portfolio and see whether there are opportunities to take advantage of tax-loss harvesting.
 With this strategy, you use losses from your investments to offset the gains you would normally pay taxes on.

-If your portfolio took a hit and you sold some investments during the stock market drop in March 2020, or if you have some stocks that you’re unloading because of underperformance, you can use those losses to reduce your taxes in other areas.
+If your portfolio took a hit and you sold some investments over the year, or if you have some stocks that you're unloading because of underperformance, you can use those losses to reduce your taxes in other areas.

 If you benefited from stock market gains this year, you can use your losses to reduce those gains — and your capital gains tax.
 For example, if you sold investments for a profit of $2,000, but you had losses amounting to $1,000, you can use those losses to reduce your gains.
 Now you have to pay only capital gains taxes on $1,000.